-Dr Richard Hulse is a Lecturer in neuroscience and pharmacology, investigating how the sensory nervous system regulates pain perception in health and disease.
-He is module lead for MSc research projects (BIOL 40111)
+Dr Richard Hulse is a sensory neurophysiologist whom investigates how the sensory nervous system regulates pain perception in health and disease.
+He contributes to undergraduate and postgraduate teaching across neuroscience, physiology and pharmacology.
+He is module lead for MSc research projects.

 Current research areas include:

 Diabetic neuropathic pain affects as many as 50% of patients suffering from sensory complications (burning pain, pins and needles).
 To date the efficacy and longevity of many current pain-killing drugs is poor.
 It is widely known that the plasticity of the sensory nervous system strongly underpins neuropathic pain through changes in the organisation, morphology and excitability of sensory neurons resulting in the summation and amplification of sensory signals.
-Our work to date highlights that in diabetics there is a significant alteration in how the sensory neurons modulates sensory information due to changes neurovascular coupling.
+Our work to date highlights that in diabetics there are significant alterations in how the sensory neurons modulates sensory information.
+This arises due to changes in neurovascular coupling (Ved et al. 2018.
+J Physiol).
 We wish to establish how hyperglycaemia drives sensory neuron excitability to develop new treatment approaches for diabetic neuropathic pain.

 Sponsors and collaborators

 We are grateful to our funders for continued support of our work.